 - Talk with customers and ask questions about what terms, keywords, and phrases come to mind when they think of the company.
 This question will give some ideas of keywords and key phrases to use through out the website content that other customers might search for too; use "customer jargon".

 - Make sure all the i's are dotted and t's are crossed.
 A part of optimizing a site is making sure that every part of the site is in order, and looks trustworthy and professional.

-- Make sure the web design firm builds the website application using clean code that is responsive, optimized and cross-browser compatible.
+- Make sure the website or application uses clean code that is responsive, optimized, and cross-browser compatible.

-By understanding the basics of SEO, and following these simply guidelines, a company can be assured that the website will be found in search engines and receive the relevant qualified search traffic needed to be successful online.
+By understanding the basics of SEO, and following these simple guidelines, a company can be assured that the website will be found in search engines, and receive the relevant qualified search traffic needed to be successful online.